pistonpoek/74th-arena/README.md

 [74th-hunger-games-arena]: https://thehungergames.fandom.com/wiki/74th_Hunger_Games_arena "74th Hunger Games Arena (fandom wiki)"

 # Terrain
-The original [world][the-hunger-games-arena-map] makes up the exterior terrain for the arena, which was made by Flashness[^1].
+The original [world][the-hunger-games-arena-map] makes up the exterior terrain for the arena, which was made by Flashness.
 I extended the world with the underground catacombs and launch rooms for tributes to enter the arena from as seen in the following images.

 [![catacombs](images/catacombs.png)][catacombs]
 *Hallway in the catacombs leading to the launch room of tribute 1*